 Hydrotherapy

-What is hydrotherapy or aquatic therapy?
+What is Hydrotherapy or Aquatic Therapy?

-Hydrotherapy, also called aquatic therapy, is part of certain rehabilitation protocols that focus on utilizing the buoyancy of water to allow for better movement patterns.
+Hydrotherapy, also called Aquatic Therapy, is part of certain rehabilitation protocols that focus on utilizing the buoyancy of water to allow for better movement patterns.
 A doctor or technician leads your dog through a series of exercises in water at our specially equipped rehabilitation center.

-Aquatic therapy for dogs is a low-impact treatment that can help to improve your pup’s strength, range of motion and endurance.
+Aquatic Therapy for dogs is a low-impact treatment that can help to improve your pup’s strength, range of motion and endurance.
 The buoyancy properties of water minimize weight bearing stress to the joints, which helps prevent tissue injuries, inflammation, and pain.

-Aquatic therapy utilizes the buoyancy, resistance, viscosity, and hydrostatic pressure of water to help your dog work painful joints and limbs.
+Aquatic Therapy utilizes the buoyancy, resistance, viscosity, and hydrostatic pressure of water to help your dog work painful joints and limbs.
 By altering the water level your dog can swim weightlessly in the water, providing zero-impact exercise for your pooch.
 Or by reducing the water level so that your pup’s feet touch the underwater treadmill, the water’s buoyancy can allow your dog to gently ‘run’ on the treadmill without putting excess stress on their painful limbs.

 The buoyancy provided by the water works to reduce the stress placed on your dog’s limbs and joints and allow your pup to take part in a fun exercise that can help speed their recovery from injury or just help them to lose weight.